 Each unitholder may generally withdraw all or a portion of the balance in each of its capital accounts maintained for purposes of withdrawals as of the end of each calendar month.
-If a redemption request occurs within 12 months of the contribution date, then the proceeds in respect of any such early withdrawal will be subject to a withdrawal charge equal to 4% of the amount withdrawn.
-Unitholders seeking a withdrawal must give written notice to the General Partner with a minimum of 30 days' notice.
-The General Partner, in its sole discretion, may permit withdrawals at other times.
-As well, the General Partner, in its sole discretion, may waive or reduce other provisions.
-A partial or complete redemption of units is limited to a Master Fund withdrawal gate as set forth below on the following:
+If a redemption request occurs within 12 months of the contribution date, then the proceeds in respect of any such early withdrawal will be subject to a withdrawal charge equal to 4% of the amount permitted to be withdrawn.
+Unitholders seeking a withdrawal must give written notice to the Trustees with a minimum of 30 days' notice.
+The Trustees, in their sole discretion, may permit withdrawals at other times and may waive or reduce other provisions.
+Partial or complete redemption of units is limited to a set of withdrawal gates as set forth below:

-- If total withdrawal requests on any withdrawal date exceed 1% of the Master Fund's NAV, the Master General Partner may, in its discretion, limit withdrawals to 1% of NAV.
+- If total withdrawal requests on any withdrawal date exceeds 1% of the Master Fund's NAV, the Master General Partner may, in its discretion, limit withdrawals to 1% of NAV - If total withdrawal requests on any withdrawal date exceed 1% of the Trust's pro-rata share of the Master Fund withdrawal gate the Trustees may, in their discretion, limit withdrawals to not exceed such limit.